juneate/74HC595-arduino-multiple-shift-register-chips/README.md

 The inspiration for this project came from a group of students building a prototype for an immersive environment project that utilized a number of LEDs to light constellation patterns using a variety of physical inputs.

-In working to help these student better understand how the 74HC595 shift register chip works in series, I came up with the following lesson and example.
+In working to help these student better understand how the 74HC595 shift register chip works with its data linked in series, I came up with the following lesson and example.
 The lesson below hopefully uses language that is approachable for all levels of learners with a basic understand of mathematics and the Arduino.
 Please feel free to reach out with comments for improvement or questions.

 ## First, a quick refresher...